aditya3322/web-crawler/README.md

 * URL : URL on which web crawling going to done
 * domain : As page can have multiple other source urls so just serach to the given domain
 * depth : number of recursion with url
-* breath :  number of Urls with in the page
+* breath :  limit on number of Urls on the page

 ## How to build & test